Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 .

 ## Prefab
 Unity terminology for a "prefabricated object" that you can link to and reference from porPOIse.
-A prefab can itself be a 3D object or a 2D image that may or may not be animated, a sound, a video, etc.
+A prefab can itself be an asset or a group of assets (3D objects or a 2D images that may or may not be animated, a sound, a video, etc.).

 .